 33. Balboa Island

-Located between the Balboa Peninsula and the mainland, in Newport Beach, the man-made Balboa Island was originally a sandbar.
+The artificial Balboa Island was originally a sandbar between the Balboa Peninsula and the mainland in Newport Beach.
 It was turned into an island in the early 1900s by developer William S. Collins.
-You can get there by car or by ferry (which is a wonderful way to see Newport Beach and the harbor).
+You can get there by car or ferry (a beautiful way to see Newport Beach and the harbor).

-There’s a paved trail around the area that’s popular for walking and bicycling.
+A paved trail around the area is famous for walking and bicycling.
 Explore the shops, restaurants, and sites along Marine Avenue, visit the Balboa Island Museum, or rent bicycles and paddleboards at this Newport Beach area attraction.
 Check out the 1906 Balboa Pier for sunset viewing and fishing.

 34. Balboa Fun Zone